 Further, in 2002, entrepreneur Cristy Clarke introduced “Table Topics,” a boxed collection of cards designed to remedy the stress of being tongue-tied at parties, family gatherings and even first dates.
 It might also work wonders as inspiration for your next ad campaign.

-Finally, the next time you order Chinese takeout, don’t throw out the fortunes in your cookies.
+Finally, the next time you order Chinese takeout, don’t throw out the fortunes in your cookies to send as a gift.
 Instead, modify them as the new motto for your product or service.
 You can also hop over to FortuneCookieMessage.com and either click on “Open a Cookie” or “Fortune Cookie Quotes” until you find a phrase that resonates.
 Examples:

 - “It takes more than good memory to have good memories;”